 I figured that that is actually not a bad idea at all.
 Because showing up empty handed, nah.
 So here’s what I do nowadays.
 Tips for you too.
 Bring food!
 We need it.
 It’s good, and it’s a gift.
 Also, how about an experience?
 A High Tea.
 Sauna.
 Or gather some folks to give someone a hot air balloon ride.
 Just some ideas.
 And oh, it works for me too.

-This is maybe a bit of a weird bullet point but unconsciously there’s more to it.
+This is maybe a bit of a weird bullet point, but unconsciously there’s more to it.
 Not so much to myself.
-I’ve gone through the downsizing process and most of the identification with stuff that I encountered along the way.
+I mean, I’ve gone through the downsizing process already and most of the identification with stuff that I encountered along the way.
 I can so to say feel myself more now.
 But it’s not about me.
 The funny thing is, this seems to be an issue to others.
 Stuff tells you something about someone.
 For example books.
 Or what kind of music or movies someone likes to watch or listen to.
 And then there’s your date.
 Standing in front of the bookcase while you’re visiting the restroom.
 Trying to get an image of the person he’s dealing with.
 The bookcase however is… empty.
 Not much stuff to tell him anything!
 This is of course not a big issue, but I do that myself too.
 Staring at someones stuff in order to get an idea.
 It’s fun!
 Identification.

 So, now what?
 Talk.
 Not such a bad thing after all, the empty bookcase, but to others it’s sometimes a bit weird.
 This is me.
 Almost no stuff and clutter.
 Very naked.
 Or something.

 Hmmmm.
 If you are a hardcore downsizer you make very conscious choices.
 Yes to this.
 No to that.
 Speaking of identification!
 Because why on earth do you keep thát little cabinet?
 It doesn’t even match the rest of your home?!
 Uhm… I have one of those.
-It’s my little clowns-cabinet.
+It’s my little clown-cabinet.
 It’s at my parents.
 Poor mom and dad.
 It looks kinda like a baby dresser.
 The two doors are painted, two clowns are on it in a merry-go-round.
 I secretively love it.
 It’s my guilty pleasure.
 But I’m also almost ashamed that I’m not able to get rid of it.
 I’m not using it and know I never will.
 It’s not even my style anymore.
 Bought it when I went to college.
 So what does that say about me?
 That I end up keeping thát?
 Interesting question and I do not have the answer.
-It says something.
+It says something…

 Not having stuff can make you feel naked, but choosing what you keep is exposure big time too!
 No more hiding behind: ‘yeah, I got that from someone’.
 Or, ‘well, you know, I had to put something in there, didn’t I?’
 Nope.
 This is also me.
 A clown, sometimes.
 Explain that…